mommy003/BayesMAP/README.md

 ### Bayesian Multi-layer Association Mapping

-*A hierarchical Bayesian framework for integrating SNPs, genes and cell/pathway annotations using individual-level or GWAS summary statistics.*
+*A hierarchical Bayesian framework for integrating SNPs, genes and cell annotations using individual-level or GWAS summary statistics.*

 ---